re-framejs/re-framejs/docs/Debugging-Event-Handlers.md

 ## 3. Checking DB Integrity

-Always have a detailed schema for the data in `app-db`!
+Always have a detailed schema for the data in `appDb`!

 Why?